 There are actually three types of arrangement, and it takes making active decisions about all three to get your track up to par with the music you love.

 That’s a lot to take in, so let’s keep trying to simplify this.
-At the end of the day, arrangement solves:
+At the end of the day, arrangement solves for three things:

 The Importance of Arrangement in Music

 Have you ever had a friend tell you a story they swear is hilarious?
 It’s built up with details that are totally lost on you, and it’s not until they’re done that you realized you missed the punchline.
 We all know what comes next: “Ahh… I guess you had to be there.”